Skip to main content

 Terminal 5

-Used by multiple airlines, it offers a post-security connector to Terminals 4 and 6.
+Used by multiple airlines, this terminal offers a post‑security connector to Terminals 4 and 6, allowing you to walk between terminals without going through security again.

 Levels

-Check-in counters, gates 50 through 59.
+Check‑in counters, gates 50 to 59.
 SEE AIRLINES

 Services